a23956491z/all_notes/Programming Lang/RISC-V.md

 ### Memory access
 MIPS only allow pc-relative access.

-RISC-V have both pc-relative access and adscan combine `LUI` and `JALR` to access any absolute
+RISC-V have both pc-relative access and absolute address access.
+Abosulut access can be achived by combining `LUI` and `JALR` to access any address in 32-bit range.

+---
 ### Pros & Cons
 MIPS
 * Pros: